rmoalic/obs_media_info_plugin/README.md

 The plugin display the current playing track info (title, album, artist) and artwork.

-Data is collected though the [MPRIS 2](https://specifications.freedesktop.org/mpris-spec/latest/) or [Windows.Media.Control](https://docs.microsoft.com/en-us/uwp/api/windows.media.control?view=winrt-20348) interface so a lot of players should be supported (VLC, Spotify, Firefox, ...).
+Data is collected though the [MPRIS 2](https://specifications.freedesktop.org/mpris-spec/latest/) or [Windows.Media.Control](https://docs.microsoft.com/en-us/uwp/api/windows.media.control?view=winrt-20348) interfaces so a lot of players should be supported (VLC, Spotify, Firefox, ...).

 ## Screenshot
 ![Screenshot of obs with the plugin installed](screen.png)